open-feature/open-feature.github.io/content/home/participate.md

 This form collects contact emails and also offers opportunities to share your expectations for the project.
 We will contact you soon.

-Also feel free to add yourself to
+Also feel free to add yourself and/or your organization to [Interested Parties](https://github.com/openfeatureflags/governance/blob/main/interested-parties.md).
-[Interested Parties](https://github.com/openfeatureflags/governance/blob/main/interested-parties.md).
 This is a public listing for those individual and company contributors who declared their interest in the project.